Syomus/ProceduralToolkit/.github/CONTRIBUTING.md

  * Check the console window to make sure that there are no errors or warnings.
  * If you worked on something covered by tests, do not forget to run them too.

- For details on creating pull requests from a fork please refer to the oficial [documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+ For details on creating pull requests from a fork please refer to the official [documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).